Obesity and Overweight Increases Risk for Urinary Incontinence

 There are lots of factors besides weight that contribute to urinary incontinence.
-If you have any concerns regarding your pelvic health, it is always best to get a thorough evaluation from your doctors and a pelvic floor therapist (licensed physical or occupational therapist that specializes in pelvic health).
+If you have any concerns regarding your pelvic health, it is always best to get a thorough evaluation from your doctors and a pelvic floor therapist (licensed physical therapist that specializes in pelvic health).

 Here is a short list of things that can contribute to urinary incontinence:

 - Ingesting a lot of bladder irritants (alcohol, coffee, soda, citrus, tomatoes, chocolate, carbonated drinks, among others).

 - Drinking too much water, or not enough water.
 Chugging a quart of water in one sitting may overwhelm your bladder and create a strong sense of urgency.
 However, not drinking enough water will cause your urine to be too concentrated, which will irritate the bladder and contribute to leakage.
 Golden rule of thumb is to drink 64 oz of water a day (or more if it is hot or humid out, or your activity demands increase) and drink smaller amounts of water at a time.
 Try sipping throughout the day from a water bottle, or having a half glass of water every hour.